ion-cirnici/emerging-technologies/README.md

 ## About The Project
 ___

+The purpose of this assessment is to ensure that I have achieved the learning outcomes of the module while also providing me with sample work to show prospective employers.

 * This repository contains Jupyter notebooks and other relevant files demonstrating my work on the Python packages `pandas` and `numpy` for the module Emerging Technologies.

+### Two Notebooks:

 <p align="right">(<a href="#top">back to top</a>)</p>